-- a) Cuddesdon and Denton Parish Council will support the improvement, extension and renewal of existing community facilities provided that these developments meet all relevant requirements set out in other policies in this plan and in the SODC adopted development plan'. - b) Proposals that will result in either the loss of, or significant harm to an identified community facility, will be resisted, unless it can be clearly demonstrated that the operation of the facility, or of another community use of the facility, is no longer economically viable, or that there is an alternative, accessible location within or adjoining the built up area of the village. - c) Development of suitable facilities for young people will be supported
+- c) Proposals for the improvement, extension and refurbishment of existing community facilities will be supported where they meet all relevant requirements set out in other policies in this plan and in the Local Plan. - d) Proposals that will result in either the loss of, or significant harm to an identified community facility, will not be supported, unless it can be clearly demonstrated that the operation of the facility, or of another community use of the facility, is no longer economically viable, or that there is an alternative, accessible location within or adjoining the built up area of the village. - e) Development of suitable facilities for young people will be supported

 - 12.2 A range of local facilities all play a vital role in maintaining the sense of community in the parish.
 They should be maintained and improved as thought best by the bodies that manage them.
+They include:

-They include: - All Saints Church
+- All Saints Church

 - The Pub The Bat and Ball

 - The Village Hall

 - The recreation ground.

 - 12.3 The need for better facilities for young people was identified in the 2010 Parish Plan and confirmed in the July 2018 Neighbourhood Plan consultation.
 Whilst planning policies cannot deliver such facilities, they can support and encourage them.